fadi1012/texel/README.md

 - add more tests coverage
 - create a docker file for running tests
 - fix the issue that when running the docker container
-- it's not creating output/videos files and it's content
+- it's not creating output/videos files and it's content in the project
+- it's currently added inside the container
+- need to copy files from container to host